dsaisridhar/address-book/README.md

 # AddressBook

 This project is a simple address book developed using `angular-11.2.8`, `ngrx-11.1.0` with minimal external libs.
+This project works best with node versions of `10.13.x/12.11.x or later minor`

 ## Functionality
 The Address book has 6 rows `(id, name, location, office, officePhone and cellPhone)`.
 At the beginning of the table there are checkboxes to select each row.
 This project has been developed to support two languages(English and French).